kangabru/kangabru.github.io/_posts/2018-01-02-cool-tools-background.md

 - Services required manual integration.
 For example if a Team City build failed, we had to manually find the Jira issue or Bitbucket pull request.
 - Finding code, fetching it locally, then building it all took time.
 More apps meant more work.

-The `GIT` tools fixed these types of issues and simplified the lives of developers in this multi-repo world.
+The `Git` tools fixed these types of issues and simplified the lives of developers in this multi-repo world.

 ---